 Ohio has also taken the focus area approach.
 In Figure 55, only one of those focus areas is highlighted to illustrate how they found measures that define critical aspects of performance within that area.
 Several measures are quite specific, while others are more of a policy or investment thrust.
 All, however, can be measured and reported.
-Performance Measures East-West Gateway Coordinating Council (St. Louis MPO) • Connectivity/congestion: Average speed on key routes • Safety: High crash locations and turn restricted intersections for 53 ft • Reliability: Level of service on key routes • Intermodal: Throughput at key freight facilities • Economic: Job growth and warehouse availability Figure 52: St. Louis Priority Areas and Measures
+Performance Measures East-West Gateway Coordinating Council (St. Louis MPO) • Connectivity/congestion: Average speed on key routes • Safety: High crash locations and turn restricted intersections for 53 ft • Reliability: Level of service on key routes • Intermodal: Throughput at key freight facilities • Economic: Job growth and warehouse availability Figure 52: St. Louis Priority Areas and Measures New York State also developed focus areas, or,

-New York State also developed focus areas, or, as they called them, Priority Result Areas (PRAs), Figure 53.
+Figure 53.
 Their plan does not list specific measures for each area.